Efficient exploration of reionization parameters for the upcoming 21 cm observations using a photon conserving semi-numerical model SCRIPT: Model with recombination and feedback

 The argument can be strengthened by carrying out the analysis with a different resolution $\Delta x = 4 h^{-1}$~cMpc (keeping the mock data same, i.e., generated at a fine resolution of $\Delta x = 2 h^{-1}$~cMpc).
 The results are shown in \figs{fig:toy_recom_feed_z7} and \ref{fig:toy_recom_feed_pow_7} by the red curves and contours.
 Firstly, the posteriors of all the parameters are consistent between the two resolutions, thus confirming the numerical convergence of the four parameter single-snapshot model.
 More importantly, there is no bias in the recovery of $Q_{\mathrm{HII}}^M$ for this resolution as well.

 We can test our postulate that the single-snapshot template model provides a good description of the HI field by comparing the ionization maps visually.
-The maps are shown in \fig{fig:toy_model_ionization_map_7}.
+The maps are shown in \fig{fig:toy_model_ionization_map_7} where we plot the quantity $\Delta_{\mathrm{HI},i} = (1 - x_{\mathrm{HII}, i})~\Delta_i$.
 One can see clearly that the maps are very similar.
+In \fig{fig:neu_pdf}, we also show the probability distribution function of neutral fraction $1 - x_{\mathrm{HII}}$ for the full-history model and the four parameter single-snapshot model.
+It is evident that most of the cells are ionized and rest of the cells are at a low ionized state for both the cases.
+This is in agreement with the expected trend, i.e., most of the grid cells are at a fully ionized state or at a highly neutral state.
+However, there also exist a significant fraction of cells that are partially ionized, this is a consequence of our grid cells being relatively coarse.
+What is important for our work is that the two models produce distributions which agree quite well.
 This indicates that the simplistic models can be useful for characterizing the properties of the IGM, even though they are limited in recovering the source properties.
 Interestingly, using the present limits on the 21~cm power spectrum, it has become possible to put constraints on the properties of the ionized (and hence heated) regions \citep{2020MNRAS.493.4728G}; the simple model can be useful in this regard.

 Let us next study the recovery of the parameters at other redshifts.
 We show the parameter constraints in \tab{tab:table_2} for $z = 8$ and $6.2$.
 The recovery of $Q_{\mathrm{HII}}^M$ can be seen to be reasonable.
 The worst case seems to be for $z = 8$ when the analysis is carried out at the finer resolution.
 Because of tiny error-bars on the parameter, the input value is outside the $2 \sigma$ region of the recovered constraints.
 However, even in this case, the difference in the recovered and input values are within 5 per cent.
 We can thus hope to recover the reionization history reliably using the single-snapshot template model, the advantage being that the analysis requires very little computational resources.
+At the same time, we stress that the single-snapshot models are unlikely to be reliable for understanding the properties of the reionization sources, e.g., the ionizing photon efficiency and the mass of the haloes hosting the ionizing sources.
+This limitation should be kept in mind while using these models to interpret observations.